Web Playlists for IIS 7.0 - Extending Output Formats using XSLT

 "XSL is a family of recommendations for defining XML document transformation and presentation.
 It consists of three parts:

-the XML Path Language (XPath) - an expression language used by XSLT to access or refer to parts of an XML document.
-(XPath is also used by the XML Linking specification.)
+- The XML Path Language (XPath) - an expression language used by XSLT (and many other languages) to access or refer to parts of an XML document;

 An XSLT stylesheet specifies the presentation of a class of XML documents by describing how an instance of the class is transformed into an XML document that uses a formatting vocabulary, such as (X)HTML or XSL-FO.
 For a more detailed explanation of how XSL works, see the What Is XSL page."